ArchiDAO/ArchiDAONFT/README.md

 Beyond credentials each ArchiDAO NFT has also the governance utility in the organisation, i.e holders may participate in governance decisions to steer the archiDAO.

+This currnt version is a temporary one, until we structure the whole architecture and infrastructure, which might contain more thann one token and project smart contract.

 # ArchiDAO governance
  The basic premise of ArchiDAO is that we use a multi-governance system- the ArchiDAO NFT acts as your ID and is used to govern the DAO in important decisions - for fast decisions on a daily basis ArchiDAO uses Snapshot and its own ENS, to allow for say selecting a bacground for a workshop or a particular tutorial in a workshop.
 For Project governance, ArchiDAO uses its own ERC20 token which has both stakes and governance mechanisms, to apply into projects.
 As such only members who are staked on a project can govern that project.
 Hence a member has three ways to influence and participate in decisions: govern via their ArchiDAO NFT, make choices via Snapshot, and stake and participate in a project's outcome via governance tokens.